 ATC stands for Automatic Trailer Control.
-It’s the new Anti-Snake System for caravans.
+It’s an electronic anti-snaking system for touring caravans.

-The ATC helps the driver handle unexpected driving hazards such as braking traffic and crosswinds from overtaking vehicles.
+The anti-snaking device helps the driver of a towing vehicle handle unexpected driving hazards such as braking traffic and crosswinds from overtaking vehicles.

-Different versions of ATC are available for different caravan weights to ensure the right brake pressure is applied through the unit.
+Different versions of ATC are available for different caravan weights to make sure the right brake pressure is applied through the unit.

-The ATC device is designed to react to any severe sideways movements and apply the caravan’s brakes, keeping the caravan under control.
+The system is designed to react to any severe sideways movements and apply the caravan’s brakes, keeping the caravan under control.